 In theory we could implement LRU by arranging for

-memory reference, to write the value of the counter into the
+memory reference, and write the value of the counter into the

-page table entry (PTE) every time a page is accessed, and to
+page table entry (PTE) every time a page is accessed.
+The OS

-search page tables for the lowest value of the counter whenever
+would search page tables for the lowest value of the counter